DORIA Mushroom Table Lamp

 Other versions: This DORIA mushroom table lamp exists with a polished aluminium lampshade and was also made in black.
 It exists as a floor lamp and a pendant lamp.
 These lamps are very rare and hard to find.
 The lampshade is adjustable in height.
 This lamp is model 1198.

 The pendant lamp model K 63150 received an iF Design Award in 1981.
 But maybe that’s a typo.
 These lamps are definitely from the 1960s to see on the used materials, electric components, design and the sixties DORIA label.
 Klaus Slama designed several lamps for DORIA.
-Unfortunately no information to be found about the designer.
+Unfortunately no information can be found about the designer.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the Second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.